-The wood used in our table tops is Certified to the Eco-Certified Composite (ECC) Sustainability Standard which addresses carbon footprint, local and renewable resources, recycled/recovered content, efficient use of raw materials, and wood sourcing from FSC, SFI, or comparable certifying body recognized by the Composite Panel Association.
-The wood also passes the State of California CARB 93120.2 Phase 2 requirements.
+The wood used in our table tops conforms to a third party certification program for environmentally and socially responsible forest management which addresses carbon footprint, local and renewable resources, recycled/recovered content, efficient use of raw materials, and wood sourcing from FSC, SFI, or comparable certifying body recognized by the Composite Panel Association.
+The wood also passes the State of California CARB 93120.2 Phase 2 requirements..

-All Versteel products currently listed in the price list directory hold the BIFMA level® 2 Certification.
-The level certificates can be viewed at http://levelcertified.org/ or delivered upon request.
+All Versteel products currently listed in the Price List hold the BIFMA level® 2 Certification.
+BIFMA level certificates can be viewed at http://levelcertified.org/ or delivered upon request.

-All Versteel products currently listed in the price list directory are also Green Leaf VOC Certified tested by Intertek to the ANSI/BIFMA Furniture Emissions Standard (M7.1/X7.1-2011).
+All our products currently listed in the Price List are also Green Leaf VOC Certified tested by Intertek to the ANSI/BIFMA Furniture Emissions Standard (M7.1/X7.1-2011).
 Certificates are viewable at http://www.intertek.com/furniture/indoorairquality/ or delivered upon request.

 Another way we reduce waste is by working with customers in our Green Pack program.
 For qualifying orders, we minimize waste by optimizing our packaging and trailer utilization when sending products to our customers.
-For instance, a Green Packed Chela Chair will eliminate about 3 lbs of waste and will cut the unpacking/installation time by over 20% for the customer when they receive it.
-We also have a No Idling Zone Policy to help eliminate the wasted energy resources and carbon dioxide pollution from our trucking companies.
+For instance, a Green Packed Chela Chair will eliminate about 3 lbs of waste and will cut the unpacking/installation time by over 20% for the customer.

-Sustainable energy is a challenge in Jasper, IN because of the limited wind and sun exposure; therefore, Versteel commits 20% of it’s energy use to Renewable Energy Credits to make a bigger impact putting money towards renewable energy projects that are better geographically situated.
+Sustainable energy is a challenge in Jasper, IN because of the limited wind and sun exposure; therefore, we commit 20% of our energy use to Renewable Energy Credits to make a bigger impact, putting money toward renewable energy projects that are better geographically situated.

 While we continuously improve our operations through our Environmental Management System, we aim to succeed from the beginning.
-There is no denying the harmful effects hazardous chemicals.
-For this reason, we go to great lengths to eliminate or replace hazardous chemicals which is a direct result why we are in the lowest Hazardous Waste Classification set by the EPA: Conditionally Exempt Small Quantity Generator.
+There is no denying the harmful effects of hazardous chemicals.
+For this reason, we go to great lengths to eliminate or replace hazardous chemicals.
+As a direct result we are in the lowest Hazardous Waste Classification set by the EPA: Conditionally Exempt Small Quantity Generator.